Murder of Davis Timmerman: Death of John Wallace Logue and acquittal of Davis Timmerman

 In September 1940, one of Timmerman's mules wandered into a field belonging to J. Wallace Logue.
 Timmerman's mule kicked one of Logue's calves to death.
 Logue requested $20 as compensation for the dead calf, and Timmerman agreed to pay it.
-On September 30, upon visiting Timmerman's filling station to request the money, Logue doubled his request to $40, and Timmerman refused to pay, after which Logue began attacking Timmerman with an axe.
-Timmerman retrieved a gun from a drawer and shot Logue twice, killing him.
-A badly-injured Timmerman drove to the town of Edgefield, South Carolina, to report the killing to the local sheriff.
+On September 30, upon visiting Timmerman's filling station to request the money, Logue doubled his request to $40, and Timmerman refused to pay, after which Logue began attacking Timmerman with an axe handle for sale in the store.
+Timmerman retreated behind the store counter where he retrieved a gun from a drawer and shot Logue twice, killing him.
+Badly-injured, Timmerman locked up the store and drove to the town of Edgefield, South Carolina, to report the killing to the local sheriff.

 After the sheriff, county coroner, and solicitor reviewed the scene of Logue's death at Timmerman's store, Timmerman was arrested and charged with Logue's murder.
-Between Timmerman's arrest and trial, Logue's widow Sue and her brother-in-law, George Logue, invited Joe Frank their house repeatedly.
+Between Timmerman's arrest and trial, Logue's widow Sue and her brother-in-law, George Logue, invited Joe Frank to their house repeatedly.
 Joe Frank would drive several hours to get to Edgefield County; during these visits, as Joe Frank would later tell police, both Sue and George Logue repeatedly expressed a desire to avenge John Wallace's death by killing Timmerman.
 Joe Frank reported specifically hearing Sue Logue saying, "I will kill Davis Timmerman or see that he is killed."

 At trial in March 1941, Timmerman argued that he shot Logue in self-defense.
 The jury accepted his argument and acquitted him of Logue's murder.
 Witnesses at the trial reported that when Logue's widow, Sue Logue, heard the verdict being read, she again vowed to avenge her husband's death.